Frogger: The Great Quest

-Frogger: The Great Quest is a platform game developed and published by Konami.
+Frogger: The Great Quest is a 2001 platform game developed by Papa Yeti Studio and published by Konami.
 It is part of the Frogger series, and was initially released for the PlayStation 2 in 2001, before being ported to Microsoft Windows the following year.
 It was also released for the Game Boy Advance with the title Frogger Advance: The Great Quest.

 Gameplay

 Frogger: The Great Quest is a platform game aimed at a young audience.
 The objective is to lead Frogger across a kingdom in search of a princess.
 There are hints hidden in each level, on how to complete it.
 Bonus score can be achieved by collecting coins and gems, and there are stones that give activated abilities.
 There are enemies in the levels, that Frogger can kill with a melee attack or a ranged attack.
 Frogger can jump, and when in the air can glide by pressing the jump button again.
 Frogger can also swim.